 So you want to join the ranks of Demacia…you’ve come to the right place!
 In this guide, we’ll cover Demacia’s champions, its signature mechanics that make it unique, and some of its synergies with other regions.

 By the end of this article, our goal is that you’ll really understand Demacia as a region and be able to create your own decks with our Legends of Runeterra deck builder.
-Check out our other articles that explore Bilgewater, Freljord, Ionia, Noxus, Piltover & Zaun, and Shadow Isles.
+Check out our other articles that explore Bilgewater, Freljord, Ionia, Noxus, Piltover & Zaun, Shadow Isles, and Targon.

 “Demacia is a strong, lawful society with a prestigious military history.
 It values the ideals of justice, honor and duty highly, and its people are fiercely proud.
 Demacia is a self-sufficient, agrarian society, with abundant, fertile farmland, dense forests that are logged for lumber, and mountains rich with mineral resources.
 It is inherently defensive and insular, partly in response to frequent attacks from barbarians, raiders and expansionist civilizations.
 Some suggest that the golden age of Demacia has passed and unless it is able to adapt to a changing world – something many believe it is simply incapable of doing – that its decline is inevitable.
 Nevertheless, Demacia remains one of the dominant powers in Valoran, and boasts the most elite, well-trained army in all of Runeterra.” – from Universe.

 Demacia Updates for the Call of the Mountain Expansion